Teach English in South Korea

 Teach English in Seoul

 Seoul is a facsinating city and has been the capital of South Korea for over 50 years, the city is modern and appealing and its easy to see why so many people fly and teach here.
 This is the best place to get a TEFL job in Korea.
+You will also get lots of free time to explore the city and country.

 Salary for Teaching in Korea